 Tracking your tobacco use means recording things like when and where you use tobacco.
 When you know this, you can take steps to avoid these situations.
 And you can make a plan that lists what you will do instead of using tobacco when you find yourself in those situations.

-Tracking your smoking can be helpful both while you prepare to quit and after you quit.
-Use it to record information about your smoking behavior, such as:
+Tracking your tobacco use can be helpful both while you prepare to quit and after you quit.

-Start tracking your smoking before your quit date, if possible.
-Make entries for at least 7 days (one full week).
+Start tracking your tobacco use before your quit date, if you can.
+Make entries for at least 7 days (1 full week).
 Record:

-The time, place, and situation (for example, after a meal or during a coffee break) for each cigarette you smoke.
+- The time, place, and situation (for example, after a meal or during a coffee break) for each time you use tobacco.

-The level or degree of your urge to smoke and your feelings about not smoking.
-Describe the feelings and thoughts you have while smoking.
+- The level or degree of your urge to use tobacco and your feelings about not using it.
+Describe the feelings and thoughts you have while using tobacco.

-Take a look at your weeks' worth of notes, and identify when or where you will be most likely to relapse.
+Take a look at your week's worth of notes, and identify when or where you will be most likely to relapse.
 Think about whether you can avoid these situations.
-If you cannot avoid them, make a plan of action that lists what you will do instead of smoking when you find yourself in those situations.
+If you can't avoid them, make a plan of action that lists what you will do instead when you find yourself in those situations.
 Add this action plan to your tracker.

 After your quit date, record:

-Each urge or craving for a cigarette and the time, place, and situation.
+- Each urge or craving for tobacco and the time, place, and situation.

-The level or degree of your urge to smoke and your feelings about not smoking.
+- The level or degree of your urge to use tobacco and your feelings about not using it.